laurentopia/M5-Signal-Multimeter/README.md

 USAGE: Compile with M5Stack in your library folder and eft32 in your hardware folder.
-Connect the source to pin 35 and the ground to GND
+Connect the source to pin 35 and the ground to GND Connect 35 and 2 to get square wave test signal